 These findings and implications laid the groundwork for the modeling phase of this project.
 Following advice provided in conversations with the Depository Library Council, we determined together with GPO that an important first step in our analysis would be to define a single broad direction for the Program that emerged from analysis and interpretation of our research findings.
 This direction would prove to be an integral part of the modeling exercise.
 We began to draft this direction as a series of bullets, which were reviewed and revised iteratively with GPO in several meetings over the course of approximately a month, before the section itself was drafted.
-This direction provides a set of themes in several major areas: assumptions about the Program and its context that are outside the scope of our modeling exercise; a set of functional directions, proposing priorities for the Program to effectively accomplish its mission in the areas of access to and preservation of tangible collections, access to and preservation of digital collections, and access to government information support services; and a structural direction for the Program, laying out priorities for the structure of the Program that could support its success and sustainability.
+This direction provides a set of themes in several major areas: assumptions about the Program and its context that are outside the scope of our modeling exercise; a set of functional directions, proposing priorities for the Program to effectively accomplish its mission in the areas of access to and preservation of tangible collections, access to and preservation for the Program that could support its success and sustainability.
 This document was released to the project website in draft form for public comment on February 4, 2011.